Every project starts as a hand drawn sketch, capturing the raw concept, no bluff, no spin, just good ideas.

 Following concept development where the design is artwork, colours set to CMYK, images brightened, I then provide the client with a PDF proof via email to check for grammar, spelling, punctuation within the layout prior to approval to go to production.

-On receiving approval that the artwork is correct, it will then go to production.
+On receiving approval that the artwork is correct, it will then go to production, or if the project is a logo this will be sent to the client via WeTransfer in various file formats.
 Delivery of printed material will be directly to client's address.